mjansenDatabay/GoogleDocs/README.md

 3. Select **Plugins** from the **Administration** main menu drop down.
 4. Search the **GoogleDocs** plugin in the list of plugin and choose **Activate** from the **Actions** drop down.
 5. Choose **Configure** from the **Actions** drop down and enter the required data.

+## Information
+* You will have to enter username and password of an existing Google account in the plugin administration.
+This account is used as the object owner of every Google Docs object created in the ILIAS repository.
+* The permission handling for documents is covered by the API automatically.
+Therefore ILIAS needs the Google account (not the password) of every enrolled user who joins a Google Docs object (only once).
+* The plugin does not support a SSO.

 ## Known Issues